School holidays

 writer

-The first thing to remember about Dutch school holidays is that they vary depending on where you live.
-The Netherlands is split into three geographical regions for the sake of school vacations, with each area following their own holiday calendar.
+As is the case elsewhere, the exact school holidays depend on where you live.
+The country is split into three geographical regions for school vacations, with each area following its own holiday calendar.

 The British School of Amsterdam